 Each Fund may invest in deposits only with an approved bank and which are repayable on demand or have the right to be withdrawn, and mature in no more than 12 months.

 10. Derivatives and Forward Transactions

-Derivatives can currently be used for efficient portfolio management purposes only and should not affect the risk profile of each Fund.
+For each Fund, except for Schroder UK Multi-Cap Income Fund, derivatives can be used for efficient portfolio management purposes only and should not affect the risk profile of each Fund.